Dersu Uzala (1975 film): Theatrical

 Roger Corman's (pictured in 1978) company New World Pictures purchased the rights to distribute the film in the US.

-Dersu Uzala was shown at the 9th Moscow International Film Festival.
+Dersu Uzala was shown at the 9th Moscow International Film Festival in 1975.
 (Note: Galbraith writes that the film was shown there on 12 August 1975.
 According to the official website for the Moscow International Film Festival, screenings ended on 23 July 1975.)
-The film was released in Japan on 2 August 1975 and the Soviet Union in September.
-In 1976, a 181 minute cut of the film was shown in the Soviet Union.
+The film was released in Japan on 2 August and the Soviet Union in September of that year.
 The film had its first run in Japan in an up-market cinema in Ginza.
 Following the release of the film, Kurosawa became more accessible to the mass media, cultivating a public image and appearing in an advertisement for Suntory whiskey.
 His director's compensation came in lower than expected, leaving him without income until he started producing his next film, Kagemusha.
 Some people in Japan reacted negatively to this change, with some insulted by the fact that in order to continue making films he went to the Soviet Union.
 Kurosawa was initially satisfied with his collaboration with the Soviet Union until it emerged in November 1976 that an Italian print had cut the length of the film down to two hours and recomposed the score with permission from the Soviet international distribution company Sovexport.
 In Frankfurt for the German premiere for the film, he vowed not to work with the Soviet Union again.
 Eventually the film was released in Italy in Kurosawa's intended version.

 The film had its US premiere at the Samuel Goldwyn Theater on 8 February 1976 for Academy Award consideration.
 On 30 March, the day following Dersu Uzalas Academy Award win, it was screened at the Los Angeles International Film Exposition.
 On 5 October, the film was shown at the 1976 New York Film Festival.
 Roger Corman's distribution company New World Pictures made an agreement with a group of New York investors to purchase the rights to distribute the film in the US and Canada in September, with plans to open the film in January 1977.
 The investors had purchased the rights to the film as part of a tax shelter scheme, but with changes to the federal tax code, they decided to sell to Corman and New World.
 When the Soviets found out about this deal they asked for a larger advance, a deal was eventually negotiated where New World would relinquish distribution rights in Canada and pay the original advance.
-The film released publicly in the US on 22 December 1977 on 35 mm prints and stereo sound.
+The film released publicly in the US on 22 December 1977 on 35 mm prints and monophonic sound.
 Galbraith credits this downgrade in picture and sound quality for its lower critical reception.